Defense Command

 The first advertisement in 80 Microcomputing

-Defense Command was the final TRS-80 game written by Bill Hogue.
-It was very loosely based by the arcade game Defender, which was released by Williams Electronics in 1980.
 There were many Defender clones created for the TRS-80.
-Notable examples are Alien Defense by Soft Sector Marketing, Penetrator by Melbourne House, and Eliminator (the official Defender) by Adventure International.
+Notable examples include Alien Defense by Soft Sector Marketing, Penetrator by Melbourne House, and The Eliminator (the official Defender) by Adventure International.

 The goal of Defender is to shoot aliens who are trying to carry away humanoids.
 Defender features a scrolling horizontal playing field and the player’s spaceship moves in all four directions.

 Defense Command features a stationary playing field with fuel cells positioned at the bottom of the screen.
 You can move only from side to side, but the aliens attack you from above.
 The aliens drop bombs and try to steal the fuel cells.
-If an alien manages to take a fuel cell and carry it off the top of the screen, then it is gone for good.
+If an alien manages to take a fuel cell and carry it off the top of the screen, then it is gone forever.
 However, if you shoot the alien before the fuel cell is gone, then the fuel cell will fall to the ground.
-If you catch it before it hits the ground, then you have saved it and receive additional points.
+If you catch it before it hits the ground, then you have saved it and receive extra points.
 But if the fuel cell hits the ground before you catch it, then it explodes and is lost for good.

 Title screen for Defense Command